-AUT’s postgraduate nursing papers are practice-focused and responsive to the changing needs within healthcare services.
+AUT’s postgraduate nursing courses are practice-focused and responsive to the changing needs within healthcare services.
 Study options are flexible: on campus, online, in block mode and at hospital sites around Auckland.

-This is part of the Postgraduate Diploma in Health Science.
+This is part of the Master of Health Practice.

-You need a total of 120 points to complete the Postgraduate Diploma in Health Science in Advanced Nursing Practice.
+You need a total of 180 points to complete the Master of Health Practice in Nursing qualification.